Product diversity when sorting empties

 More types of empties will have to be sorted efficiently, in addition to the returnable bottles, beverage crates, baskets, collapsible boxes or tubs already taken back by supermarkets.
 The empties are to be sorted by type and delivered to the bottling plants, food manufacturers, cideries or dairies.

-One sorter for many products
+One sorter for various products

 The systems run almost wear-free and have been in operation for more than 20 years without significant maintenance or downtime.
 Dirt or shards fall down, eliminating the need for cleaning.
 Mechanical components are housed above the conveyor in a closed casing.